gbif/ssg-gb25/content/en.md

 The National Biodiversity Data Centre, on behalf of Ireland, is pleased to host the **25th meeting (GB25) of the GBIF Governing Board** and warmly welcomes all delegations to Kilkenny.

-The official Governing Board meeting will take place on 16-17 Ocober 2018.
+The official Governing Board meeting will take place on 16-17 October 2018.

 GBIF Governance committee meetings will take place on 15 October.